Unlocking the Power of Struct Pointers in Go

 Changing the Game: Modifying Struct Members

 Now, let’s take it up a notch.
 We can utilize the pointer variable and the dot operator to modify the value of a struct member.
-For example, we can change the value of the temperature
+For example, we can change the value of the age

 member to 25 using the pointer variable ptr

 By grasping the concept of struct pointers in Go, you’ll unlock new possibilities in your programming journey.
-So, what are you waiting for?
-Start exploring the world of structs and pointers today!